Krys333/BlogCodebase/content/posts/2023-02-13-building-security-into-payment-systems-luhn.md

 We will be applying the algorithm to the following 16 digit number in order to test if it is correct - 3379 5135 6110 8795.
 It is important to know there are two types of checks.
 One is the "10-checksum", the second is the "last check-digit".
-We are applying the last check-digit.
-As such before we begin, drop the last digit (5).
+We are applying the last check-digit method.
+As such, before we start, drop the last digit (5).
 This will be our "check number".
 It will be important later!

 ### Part 1 Calculate the weighted sum of the card number.

 We will be using a weighted sum pattern of 2,1,2,1,2,1 and so on.
 What does this mean?
 Depending on the position of the number on the card, we will multiply the digit by either a 1, or a 2.
 For our number the pattern will look as follows.
-Exclude the number we have dropped.
+Remember to exclude the number we have dropped from the end.
 ```
  ______________________________
 |3|3|7|9|5|1|3|5|6|1|1|0|8|7|9|